lemontree-tech/add_oil/ARCHITECTURE.md

 ## Overview

 A Flutter app that displays a daily Chinese quote based on device signature + date.
-Works offline-first with optional server sync.
+Works fully offline with quotes bundled in the app.

 ## Core Concept